Preparation for judgment / situational test

 5. Make your decision.

-5. Review your decision -- do they make
+5. Review your decision -- do they make sense

 within the framework of the three fundamentals?

 6. Trust your instincts.

 The majority of police departments set clear

 parameters for many types of situations.
 But,

 because of unforeseen situations officers face on a

 daily basis, these parameters cannot cover every

 possible type of situation.
 That is why law

 enforcement agencies test your practical judgment

 and common sense so intensely.
 It is also why it is

 police agencies before you take the written test.

 You must know what they consider the order of

 importance before you can successfully answer

-successfully answer police situational
+police situational questions.

 With careful consideration and thought, you can

 bring these three defining fundamentals to play in

 your preparation for police situational test

 questions.
 You can develop your police mind set

 and learn to think like a police officer.

 |Police Written Exam